united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/ifm-retrofitting/index.md

 Sensorconnect offers:
 - automatic detection of ifm IO-link master in the network
 - identification of IO-Link or other digital sensors connected to the gateways
-- constant polling of data from the detected sensors with a high frequency
+- constant polling of data from the detected sensors
 - interpreting the received data based on a sensor database containing thousands of entries
 - sending data in JSON format to MQTT and Kafka for further data processing